-The hiring manager will ask you why you’re interested in a job that’s at a lower-level than what your qualifications indicate.
-The challenge in landing such a position will be convincing the employer that you’ll be fully invested in your work, and you’re not just looking to take it easy.
-They’re not looking for a slacker or for someone who’s going to leave in a short time.
+If you will be taking a step—or several—down the career ladder, you can expect the hiring manager to ask you why you’re interested in a job that’s at a lower-level than your qualifications.
+You'll need to convince the employer that you’ll be fully invested in your work, and you’re not just looking to take it easy.
+Hiring managers and companies want to avoid hiring a slacker or someone who’s going to leave in a short time.

 It’s a good idea to think about why you want to take on the new job and prepare yourself to answer questions in a manner that will convince the interviewer that the position is right for you.
 First, make a list of the most appealing activities associated with your target job.
 Then think of examples of when you carried out similar tasks and applied similar skills in the past, noting what you enjoyed about these aspects of the job.

 Be ready to reference the success you achieved in those situations and the level of satisfaction which you derived.
 Also, come equipped with any positive feedback or outcomes of your previous work.

 It can also sometimes be helpful to share more personal reasons why you are interested in a lower-level position.
 For instance, maybe you're looking for a more manageable schedule or lower stress levels.

 Examples of the Best Answers

 In my current role, directing the content strategy for ABC company, I spend most of my time managing my team and setting the big-picture strategy for content.
 That's all work that I enjoy and find gratifying, but I find that I overwhelmingly miss writing and editing copy.
 When it comes to content, creating it is my true strength, and I'm eager to have execution (rather than strategy) be the main focus of my days.

 Why It Works: This answer demonstrates that moving to the lower-level position will allow the person to do more of the work they enjoy and see it as their true area of expertise.